 After receiving field training in Botswana, Tom and Amy Morrow moved to Zambia in 2002 and focused on the construction of schools for underprivileged children.
 The program included education, teacher training, medical checkups, as well as food and clothing distribution for the disadvantaged and local orphanages.

 In 2006 plans were firmed up for an orphanage to be built in cooperation with the local social welfare department.
-AES moved to a village in the north of Zambia where they bought and proceeded to renovate and convert an abandoned motel property into an orphanage with staff quarters—rebuilding the existing structures and adding septic tanks, a borehole and water pump, electric lines and several new buildings.
+The Morrows moved to a village in the north of Zambia where they bought and proceeded to renovate and convert an abandoned motel property into an orphanage with staff quarters—rebuilding the existing structures and adding septic tanks, a borehole and water pump, electric lines and several new buildings.
 They opened their doors in October, 2007 taking in 5 children in the first 2 months.

 The orphanage is now a warm and caring home to 21 babies and preschoolers, and employs 15 people both fulltime and part time.
 Volunteers come from worldwide to be trained in caring for the children.

 Terra Nova Children's Home focuses its intake of new children primarily on orphan children between the ages of 0-3, because this age group is so vulnerable.
 The children will then grow up as part of the Terra Nova Children's Home family until they are 18 years old and ready to head off for college, university or a trade.

 - Much attention is placed on early education and development.
 The children are taught using advanced and modern teaching methods to ensure that their first years are used to the full.

 - Attention is placed on nutrition so that the babies and small children develop properly.